Degree Type:Associate of Applied Science Degree

 The Associate of Applied Science degree in Culinary Arts blends professional and technical courses in the culinary arts with general academic courses to provide you with the technical knowledge and hands-on skills needed for entry-level jobs in the foodservice industry.
 The program includes a required internship to apply and put into practice what you learn in a real-time setting and to gain insights into your chosen field.

-Free Information Sessions About the Culinary Arts Associate Degree
+Required Information Sessions About the Culinary Arts Associate Degree

 Attendance is required at one of these sessions for any new student wishing to begin culinary studies.
 Learn about the degree curriculum and how it can launch your culinary career.
 Attendees will tour PVCC’s state-of-the art teaching facilities, meet Associate Professor of Culinary Arts Eric Breckoff and meet currently enrolled students.